Component 3: Cognitive Assessment

 - Video EEG Monitoring

 If you hold subspecialty board certification through one of the conjoint committees the AOBNP participates in, please visit the conjoint website for info on OCC Component 3 requirements.

 Subspecialty OCC Cognitive Assessment Fees

-The AOBNP subspecialty OCC cognitive assessment exams may be taken within two years of your certification’s expiration date.
+The AOBNP subspecialty OCC cognitive assessment exams may be taken within three years of your certification’s expiration date.

 No application will be considered complete until all fees have been paid.
 Examination fees must be made by credit card within the application portal.
 No other forms of payment may be accepted.